cleanlab/cleanlab/.github/pull_request_template.md

 ## Impact

 > What is the scope of your changes and who/where do you think they will affect?
+> If your change modifies documentation or a tutorial notebook, please include
+> screenshots showing the rendered outputs for a quicker initial review.

 ## Testing